robertfeo/notes-app-owasp/README.md

 git clone https://github.com/KingBoeddi/IT_Sec_Lab1.git --config core.autocrlf=input
 ```

+Using `--config core.autocrlf=input` to avoid CR or LF conflicts inside of some scripts in this project.

 ### 2. Configure environment variables

 Create a `.env` file in the project root directory with the following content: